 - 1. High school diploma or equivalent - 2.
 Completed Application (no application fee required) - 3.
 Ministry Reference (Leadership and Ministry majors only) - 4.
 Official or unofficial college transcript(s).
 Submission of all official college transcripts is required by the end of the student's first five-week course.
 Official transcripts may be requested as a part of financial aid verification at any time, regardless of whether or not the student is transferring coursework to Grace. - 5.
-Additional documentation is required in order to receive the military discount or Financial Aid.
+Additional documentation is required to receive the military discount and for Financial Aid